telecombcn-dl/2018-dlai-team10/README.md

 - **Adaptive Moments (ADAM)**, which is an algorithm for first-order gradient-based optimization of stochastic objective functions, based on adaptive estimates of lower-order moments.
 The method is straightforward to implement, is computationally efficient, has little memory requirements, is invariant to diagonal rescaling of the gradients, and is well suited for problems that are large in terms of data and/or parameters.

-# 4. Models
-We decided to evaluate three different approaches of increasing difficulty and performance: a Multilayer Perceptron (MLP), a Convolutional Neural Network (CNN) and a Recurrent Nerual Network (RNN).

-For the first two approaches (MLP and CNN) we used the simplified dataset, in which the simplified drawings have been rendered into a 28x28 grayscale bitmap in numpy .npy format.
-While for the RNN, [...]

-## 4.1 Multilayer Perceptron

-## 4.2 Convolutional Neural Network

 ### Architecture 1
 I used different...